This blog was updated in April 2026

 Pros:

-- Greater flexibility in choosing doctors and specialists
+- Greater flexibility in choosing doctors, specialists, hospitals, and other care providers

 - No referrals needed for specialists